ProNeverFake/SA_ROS_PKG/README.md

 ### Prerequisites
 ###### Install ROS Noetic
 The packages are based on ROS Noetic distribution.
 You may install the **desktop version** of ROS Noetic [**Here**](http://wiki.ros.org/noetic/Installation/Ubuntu).
 Please choose **Desktop-Full** install, which is also recommanded on that page.
+The installation may take 15 minutes or longer, according to your network connection.

-Every time you want to run the packages with terminal, use the following command to **setup the ROS environment**.
+After installation, every time you want to run the packages with terminal, use the following command to **setup the ROS environment**.

 ```console
 $ source /opt/ros/noetic/setup.bash